flybywiresim/docs/docs/dev-corner/development-projects/ace.md

 ### Cockpit panel display

-`ace` can display cockpit panels in browser, with nearly identical rendering.
+`ace` can display cockpit panels in the browser, with nearly identical rendering.

 ### SimVar support